antitree/keyctl-unmask/README.md

 go ru
 See also [antitree/keyctl-unmask](https://hub.docker.com/repository/docker/antitree/keyctl-unmask) on Dockerhub

-## Background

-Container security folks have known that keyctl usage within containers is a risky operation because there is no inherent way to isolate the Linux Kernel's keyrings and keys that often store sensitive content.

-the `keyctl()` syscall allows a user to interact with Linux kernel keyrings which store sensitive information per user, session, threat, or process (among others).
-These keyrings are used by different applications and are usually in `/proc/keys`.

-For containers, this was deemed a security risk ( and you might agree ) because you don't want your containers to be able to see your hosts' keys/keyrings or other containers' keyrings.
-pipkill t

 On part of the original fix for this was to simply "mask" `/proc/keys` so that `cat /proc/keys` would return no results.